dalibor/dalibornasevic.com/posts/045-my-vps-experience-linode-vs-digitalocean.md

 date: 2014-06-01 09:36:00 +0200
 author: Dalibor Nasevic
 tags: [linode, digitalocean, vps]
+summary: "Why I switched from Linode to DigitalOcean."
 ---

 I've been using [Linode](https://www.linode.com "Linode") for about 4.5 years and I migrated to [Digital Ocean](https://www.digitalocean.com/?refcode=1b34a8d1d224 "Digital Ocean").
 So, just want to share some of my personal experience and thoughts here.